isomerpages/mlaw-lripd/_information-for-public/List of Former Licensed Insolvency Practitioners.md

 variant: tiptap
 description: ""
 ---
-<p>The table below contains a list of the former licensed insolvency practitioners
+<p>The table below contains a list of former licensed insolvency practitioners
-who have either cancelled or did not renew their insolvency practitioner's licences.</p>
+whose licences have either been cancelled or expired.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>